CISecurity/ArtifactExpressions/iis/iis.applicationhostconfig.md

 | value | String | The value to compare to the collected web.config setting |

+operator
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- equals
+- not equal
+- case insensitive equals
+- case insensitive not equal
+- greater than
+- less than
+- greater than or equal
+- less than or equal
+- bitwise and
+- bitwise or
+- pattern match
+- subset of
+- superset of

+data_type
+NOTE: This parameter is governed by a constraint allowing only the following values:
+- boolean
+- float
+- int
+- string
+- version
+- set

 ### Generated Content
 #### XCCDF+AE
 This is what the AE check looks like, inside a Rule, in the XCCDF